MicrosoftDocs/sql-docs/docs/relational-databases/system-dynamic-management-views/sys-dm-xe-database-session-events-azure-sql-database.md

 Returns information about session events for *active* database-scoped sessions.
 Events are discrete execution points.
 Predicates can be applied to events to stop them from firing if the event does not contain the required information.
 For information on events in all database-scoped sessions, see [sys.database_event_session_events](../system-catalog-views/sys-database-event-session-events-azure-sql-database.md).

 Azure SQL Database supports only [database-scoped sessions](/azure/azure-sql/database/xevent-db-diff-from-svr).
-Azure SQL Managed Instance supports both database-scoped sessions and more capable [server-scoped sessions](../extended-events/extended-events.md).
+Azure SQL Managed Instance supports both database-scoped sessions and [server-scoped sessions](../extended-events/extended-events.md).
+Server-scoped sessions are recommended for managed instances: learn more in [CREATE EVENT SESSION](../../t-sql/statements/create-event-session-transact-sql.md#code-examples-can-differ-for-azure-sql-database-and-sql-managed-instance).

 |Column name|Data type|Description|
 |-----------------|---------------|-----------------|